 ACCREDITATION, GARDEN WRITING AND GARDEN TOURS

 I’m a Registered Member of the Society of Garden Designers and a Member of the Garden Media Guild.
 My work has featured in books and magazines; I was a regular broadcaster on BBC Somerset for 8 years until I moved to Sussex in 2012 and I write articles for national magazines including Homes and Gardens.
-I have also organised and subsequently led bespoke tours to private gardens in the UK and Provence and I took a group of eminent Americans to Tuscan gardens in May 2014 – please enquire if you would be interested in discussing a private tour for your group.
+I have also organised and subsequently led bespoke tours to private gardens in the UK, Provence and Tuscany for an eminent group of Americans headed by Hope Taft, former First Lady of Ohio, and I am currently planning a tour of Netherlands gardens (with not a bulb in sight!) for the group next November.
+Please enquire if you would be interested in discussing a private tour for your group.

 All the photographs on this site were taken by me unless otherwise stated.